taunoha/grunt-based-static-web/README.md

 ```shell
 grunt html
 ```
-It will look for changed files (*.scss, *.js, *.mustatic) and create HTML-s automatically.
+It will look for changed files (*.scss, *.js, *.mustatic) and will creates HTML automatically.

 ## Creator